my1396/Econ-Study/_posts/2024-08-12-Productivity-Tools.md

 [`@` suggestsion](https://github.com/James-Yu/latex-workshop/wiki/Intellisense#-suggestions)

 LaTeX-Workshop provides an independent intellisense mechanism triggered by `@`.
 For example, you can type `@a` for `\alpha`.
-It works for most Greeks and have some useful mathmatical helpers.
+It works for most Greeks and have some useful mathematical helpers.

 | Prefix | Command               |
 | ------ | --------------------- |